 Current projects

 I currently hold the position of ESRC Postdoctoral Fellow at the University of Sheffield (grant value £130,000).
-I am writing a book on the histories of British security politics in Northern Ireland, 1920-1998.
-This book explores the emergence of new counter-terrorism and peacebuilding programmes in Northern Ireland, and across the wider UK, during the period of the so-called ‘Troubles’.
+I am writing a book on the histories of British security policy in Northern Ireland, 1920-1998.
+This book explores the emergence of new counter-terrorism and peacebuilding programmes in Northern Ireland, and across the wider UK, during the years of the so-called ‘Troubles’.
 The book traces connections between the understandings of Troubles violence which informed these schemes’ design and legitimation, on one hand, and longer-term patterns of British political discourse on Northern Ireland, on the other.
-The book thus situates Troubles-era security politics in relation to the longue durée of Anglo-Irish relations.

-Finally, I am currently working on an article assessing the uses of concepts from quantum mechanics in political science/international relations; as well as on a series of conference and grant proposals exploring colonial dimensions of British military, intelligence, and diplomatic interventions during the Northern Ireland Troubles.
+I am currently working on grant proposals for new research to explore the colonial origins and dimensions of British military, intelligence, and diplomatic interventions during the Northern Ireland Troubles.